sweetrdf/rdfInterface/EasyRdfReadme.md

 # Having a given predicate
 $resources = $graph->resourcesMatching('predicateURI');
 # Having predicate pointing to a given node
 $resources = [];
 foreach ($graph->reversePropertyUris('targetNodeURI') as $property) {
     $resources = array_merge($resources, $graph->resourcesMatching($property, $graph->resource('targetNodeURI')));
 }
 # Having a given literal value of a given predicate
 $resources = $graph->resourcesMatching('predicateURI', new \EasyRdf\Literal('value'));

-# Having a literal value of a given predicate with any language tag
+# Having a literal value of a given predicate with any non-empty language tag
 $resources = [];
 foreach ($graph->resourcesMatching('predicateURI') as $i) {
     foreach ($i->allLiterals('predicateURI') as $j) {